tensorflow/tfjs-website/source/tutorials/core-concepts.md

 biases.print(); // output: [0, 1, 0, 1, 0]
 ```

-`Variable`s are primarily used to store and then update values during model training.
+Variables are primarily used to store and then update values during model training.

 ## Operations (Ops)